slamora/brackets-wiki/Preview-Images-Research.md

 ### Non modal image viewer in place of the text editor backed by a standard document
 _Also known as Glenn's proposal_
-* An HTML document with the image is placed where the code mirror editor would normally show text.
+* An HTML document with the image is appended to the code mirror wrapper.
     * _[nj] I think we should be a little clearer here--I believe the proposal is that we would overlay the CodeMirror editor with a `<div>` containing the image.
 (It's not clear what "placing an HTML document with the image" would mean.)_
-* A document for an image is a standard but immutable document w/o text.
+* A document for an image is a standard but immutable document a document whose text is always empty.
+The image file's content won't be loaded into the editor, it will be loaded for rendering by the browser.
     * _[nj] This would be clearer if we said "a document whose text is always empty".
 It's probably also worth stating the obvious--that we won't actually be loading the content of the image file into the document; if someone wants to get that content for some reason, they'll have to read the file themselves._
 * All calls to text-based APIs (get text, cursor, selection) should remain unchanged and respond as they would on an empty document.
     * _[pf] For this reason I find the label "standard document" confusing.
 It's not really a standard Document, since it's specially been made immutable._